devwdougherty/personal-developer-wiki/Programming Languages & Frameworks/Scala/Programming.md

 + The `import ExecutionContext.Implicits.global` statement in your Scala code imports the "default global execution context".
 Execution context = threadh pool, a simple way to get access to a thread pool.

 ### Futures
++ A `Future[T]` is a container that runs a computation concurrently, and at some future time may return either a result of `type T` or (b) and `exception`.
++ The algorithm processing starts at some nondeterministic time after the future is created, running on a thread assigned to it by the *execution context*.
 + Future returns *eventually*, at some *nondeterministic* time.
++ A Future could be considered *completed* as the result is returned (successfully or failed).
++ Callback methods: The order in which callbacks are executed is not guaranteeed.

 #### References
 - [Scala Futures](https://hello-scala.com/920-scala-futures.html)